Anna Madeley

 Anna Madeley (born 1 October 1977) is an English actress.
-She performed for three seasons with the Royal Shakespeare Company and has appeared in three off-West End productions.
+She performed for three seasons with the Royal Shakespeare Company and has appeared in three London productions.
 She has starred in productions on each of the main British television channels and has also worked in radio and film.
 Madeley has appeared as Kate Kendrick in Deadwater Fell and as Audrey Hall in the remake of All Creatures Great and Small.

 Early life and education

 Madeley grew up in London, attending North London Collegiate School.
 Her speech teacher set her up with some auditions, and she began her career as a child actress at age seven.
 She then trained at the Central School of Speech and Drama.